Stochastic Oscillator - The Complete Guide

 Stochastic Oscillator was developed by George C. Lane in the late 1950s.
 This is a momentum indicator and used quite commonly for technical analysis.
-Please read to see the concepts behind this indicator, how to use it in making trading decisions and trading strategies using this indicator.
+Here we will talk about the concepts behind Stochastic indicator, it's construction and stochastic trading strategies for trading decisions.
 Please note that the explanation if focused for Forex trading but it is equally valid for stocks or any commodity trading.

-Why knowing the current value in relation to the highest and lowest of the selected time period is important for trading Decisions?:
+Why knowing the current value with reference to the highest and lowest levels of the selected time period is important for trading Decisions?:

 Let’s see how Stochastic is calculated and what are %K and %D.

 The most common setting for Stochastic oscillator is 14 periods.
-Let's say we are considering daily chart and hence 1 period means 1 day.
-Let's say the movement for previous 14 days has been as follows:
+Let's say we are considering daily chart then 1 period would mean 1 day.
+Let's say that the price action for the previous 14 days was as follows:

 |Time Period||High -during the period||Low- during the period||Closing of the period|